TravLord/HTML-CSS-projects-repo/README.md

-# HTML and CSS Projects
+# HTML and CSS Webpages
-These are examples of some webpages that I made using HTML and CSS.

-## Projects

-- Utah Boat Tours- One Page Website
-- Academy Cinemas-Bootstrap4_Project webpage
-- What a View Campouts- Personal Website

 ### Utah Boat Tours
 - This website is an example of a boat tour company.
 It is Styled with CSS, it contains a form, images, and embeded video.